 - Release Date

 Here’s another pointless horror movie about a masked serial killer slaughtering innocents with elaborate traps.
 The Collector comes from the makers of the last few Saw movies, meaning the whole production consists of loud industrial music and an overuse of color saturations.
-The visuals are dark and gruesome and the cinematography is best-suited for a music video.
+The visuals are dark and gruesome, and the cinematography is best-suited for a music video.
 Nothing before or after the movie’s meat, a string of horribly bloody murders, makes any sense.
 So the only reason to go is to see the new and horrendous ways the writers tally a body count.

 One poor sap falls onto a scattering of bear traps.
 Another guy remains locked in a trunk for the movie’s duration.
 Yet another victim has her mouth sewn shut.
 The killer’s helpless prey all have grim fates described through gory makeup effects designed for maximum gross-out value.
 Director Marcus Dunstan makes sure to get close-ups of instruments and weapons penetrating human flesh, giving viewers a series of bloody money shots, reminding us why they call it “torture porn.”
 If that wasn’t enough, the soundtrack comes laced with phantom background screams, adding a cheesy haunted house feel to the result.